-- 4.3254.326 Where trees, hedges or woodlands are present on or adjacent to a development site a full report to BS5837:2012 'Trees in relation to design, demolition and construction recommendations' will be required when considering the proposal.
-This will define the minimum distance between construction and retained trees and hedges which the Borough Council may increase where appropriate to account for site specific circumstances and to eliminate post development pressure on trees, hedges and woodlands. - 4.3264.327 Where it is apparent that trees are at risk the Borough Council will make Tree Preservation Orders to protect individual trees, groups of trees or woodlands. - 4.328 The Green Infrastructure Strategy aims to realise a multifunctional and connected green infrastructure network throughout the Borough of Swindon, extending into adjoining areas.
-Within developments it is important to ensure that green infrastructure is designed in such a way that opportunities to provide connectivity at Borough wide and local level are taken forward.
-Consideration of sustainable maintenance and management of the green infrastructure must be provided at the application stage. - 4.329 In September 2012, the Wiltshire and Swindon Local Nature
+4.326 Where trees, hedges or woodlands are present on or adjacent to a development site a full report to BS5837:2012 'Trees in relation to design, demolition and construction - recommendations' will be required when considering the proposal.
+This will define the minimum distance between construction and retained trees and hedges which the Borough Council may increase where appropriate to account for site specific circumstances and to eliminate post development pressure on trees, hedges and woodlands.

-Partnership was formally recognised by the Secretary of State for in the preparation of the Local Plan to help protect and improve the natural environment in the Borough.
+- 4.327 Where it is apparent that trees are at risk the Borough Council will make Tree Preservation Orders to protect individual trees, groups of trees or woodlands. - 4.328 The Green Infrastructure Strategy aims to realise a multifunctional and connected green infrastructure network throughout the Borough of Swindon, extending into adjoining areas.
+Within developments it is important to ensure that green infrastructure is designed in such a way that opportunities to provide connectivity at Boroughwide and local level are taken forward.
+Consideration of sustainable maintenance and management of the green infrastructure must be provided at the application stage. - 4.329 In September 2012, the Wiltshire and Swindon Local Nature Partnership was formally recognised by the Secretary of State for Environment and Rural Affairs.
+The Partnership, launched on the 6th March 2013 as Link2Nature, has a key role in working with the Council in the preparation of the Local Plan to help protect and improve the natural environment in the Borough.